magibney/lucene-solr/lucene/SpanQueries.md

 are pooled and reused per-`PositionDeque` (and thus, per phrase index); simple linking nodes are also pooled per-`PositionDeque`, and are returned to the pool upon release/reuse of their currently associated `Node`.
+On a moderate-sized production index, experience has shown that this object pooling approach leads to consistent performance.
+With object pooling disabled over the same index, hundreds of millions of objects were being created per request, and query response time was anywhere from 2x to 10x worse than with object pooling enabled.
+(The highly variable response time is in keeping with the intermittent nature of long GC-related pauses).

 ## New types of information in the Lucene index
 This development exposed new possiblities that make certain additional